Alzheimer’s and Family Dynamics: Balancing Responsibilities

 These therapeutic approaches emphasise empathy, patience, and understanding towards the individual living with Alzheimer’s disease.

-Herein lies their – they promote harmonious interactions while ensuring that the unique needs of each member are recognised and respected.
+Herein lies their strength – they promote harmonious interactions while ensuring that the unique needs of each member are recognised and respected.

 The nature of these interventions also allows for a detailed examination of medical conditions impacting individuals’ ability to fully participate in caregiving duties.